georgistoychev003/ReturnManagementSystem/Documentation/Sprint-Notes.md

 Scrum Master - Georgi
 Note Taker - Desmond

-### Sprint 2 Standup 1 (19/12/23)
+### Sprint 2 StandUp 1 (19/12/23)
 * Badr - Role dropdown is created, but not complete and tested bcz there is no endpoint for that
 * Brice - Added missing notes what brice did and when through the documentation for refactoring.
 * Desmond - Updated the system design
 * Frankie - Updated the POA
-* Georgi - Ceated the return constraints on the client side so that an item (food, non sealed video game, order after 14 days) cannot be returned.
+* Georgi - Created the return constraints on the client side so that an item (food, non-sealed video game, order after 14 days) cannot be returned.
 * Pablo - Updated the COC document

-### Sprint 2 Standup 2 (21/12/23)
+### Sprint 2 StandUp 2 (21/12/23)
-* Badr - Created the drop down in the create user admin page
+* Badr - Created the drop-down in the creation user admin page
 * Brice -  Implementation of the controller RMA.
 * Desmond - Updated the functional design
 * Frankie - Connected the controller to the backend